On this page

-Use Business Victoria's Checklist: Finding and choosing suppliers page if you need help in researching, designing and building a working prototype using suppliers that suit you.
+Read our Checklist: finding and choosing suppliers page if you need help in researching, designing and building a working prototype using suppliers that suit you.
 Test the prototype to address any outstanding issues before introducing it to potential investors/customers.

 7. Write a business plan with a commercialisation strategy